dhis2designlab/scp-cli/README.md

 }
 ```

-### 1.4 Components as commonJS modules
+### 1.4 Components as commonJS or ES modules

-Our verification process requires your components to be distributed as [commonJS modules](https://en.wikipedia.org/wiki/CommonJS).
-The command `npm install` should result in a valid commonJS module.
+Our verification process requires your components to be distributed as [commonJS modules](https://en.wikipedia.org/wiki/CommonJS) or [ES modules](https://en.wikipedia.org/wiki/ECMAScript).
+The command `npm install` should result in a valid module.
 One good way to achieve this is with the help of [@dhis2/cli-app-scripts](https://platform.dhis2.nu/#/), as it bundles `commonjs` and `es` module formats.
 A simple [boilerplate](https://github.com/haheskja/scp-react-boilerplate) can help you get started.
 Another good way is to build the library with [create-react-library](https://www.npmjs.com/package/create-react-library).

 ### 1.5 NPM and Github